mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 ___

+Navigate to `Adminstrator` -> `Device Finder` and you'll see our device finder which has already been configured for you.
+Click on `Start` in the top right, and Slurpit will discover the devices in our network.

-Navigate to `Devices` and you'll see our lab devices.
-Now we're ready to start our device discovery.
+Now navigate to `Devices` and you'll see our lab devices.
 Click on the ellipsis menu (three dots) on the far right side of each device and click `Schedule Now`.

 <img src="images/slurpit/device_schedule.png" alt="Slurpit Add Device" title="Slurpit Add Device" width="400" />